Kurtil/JSandbox/JS-Games/phaserWebpackOfficial/README.md

-# Phaser 3 Webpack Project Template
+# Phaser 3 Webpack Project Template with Typescript

-A Phaser 3 Project Template
+A Phaser 3 Project Template with Typescript

 ### Requirements